October 22, 2012

 In Mark 14, we meet a woman who poured an expensive jar of perfume on Jesus’ head in an act of extravagant worship.
-Some observers were angered by what they considered a wasteful misuse of resources, but Jesus determined that it was an act of humble devotion.
-Alistair Begg reminds us that such devotion to serve Jesus is often met with the displeasure of friends, but ultimately, it is God’s judgment that should concern us.
+Some observers were angered by what they considered a wasteful misuse of resources—but Jesus determined that it was an act of humble devotion.
+Alistair Begg reminds us that while such devotion to serve Jesus is often met with the displeasure of friends, it is ultimately God’s judgment that should concern us.

 Sermon Transcript: Print

 I want to invite you to turn to Mark 14, if you have a Bible, if you can see a Bible, and I’m going to read these opening verses.

 “Now the Passover and the Feast of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were looking for some sly way to arrest Jesus and kill him.
 ‘But not during the Feast,’ they said, ‘or the people may riot.’